dalejn/cleanBib/README.md

 # Instructions

+To goal of the coding notebook is to clean your `.bib` file to only contain references that you have cited in your manuscript.
+This cleaned `.bib` will then be used to generate a data table of full first names that will be used to query the probabilistic gender classifier, [Gender API](https://gender-api.com).

 1. Launch the Binder environment.
 Please refresh the page if the Binder does not load after 5-10 mins.

     [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dalejn/cleanBib/master)